One question we tend to receive a lot from College Freshman is “what should I do“?

 Between all the noise you will inevitably be surrounded by at classes, with friends, your roommate, etc, you will inevitably want some time to your self.
-Especially when you need to study or get some homework done, quiet space will come in handy.
+Especially when you need to study or get some homework done, quiet space will be essential.

-This will not always be the library because there will be times when the library will be busier than usual which will make it a less than ideal place.
+This will not always be the library because there will be times when the library will be busier than usual which will make it a less than an ideal place. to study.

 Look for places around your college and see if you can find somewhere quiet where you can be alone to gather your thoughts and maybe get some work done.
 Places like a nearby park, cafe, restaurant with the right vibe, or an empty classroom are possible options, it’s up to you.